Washington Free Beacon | Obama: We’re Just Noticing The World is ‘Messy’ Because of Social Media | posted by MikesView

 4) In their position above, they state the preference of public funding of elections.
 As they claim to be fiscally responsible in another position page, why wouldn’t they instead limit the time advertising takes place in conjunction with abbreviating the election cycle.
 I believe that measure would go much further towards fiscal responsibility (and would be less annoying).

-As the Modern Whig Party appears to make a reasonable case, for a pragmatic approach to the current political state of the nation, neglecting to identify union money as being as influential as corporate money, the Modern Whig Party appears to be staking out a middle of the road between liberal Republicans and extreme left Democrats.
+As the Modern Whig Party appears to make a reasonable case for a pragmatic approach to the current political state of the nation, by neglecting to identify union money as being as influential as corporate money, the Modern Whig Party appears to be staking out a middle of the road between liberal Republicans and extreme left Democrats.
 In order to win over the hearts and minds of a majority of voters, they will have to present a more thorough platform.
 One which more closely reflects their proclaimed middle of the road stance on the issues.

 The full text of President George Washington’s 1789 Thanksgiving Proclamation is included with the article: